aeternity/tutorials/get-started-with-unit-testing.md

 ## Getting started

 **Forgae** is an aeternity framework which helps with setting up a project.
 The framework makes the development of smart contracts in the aeternity network pretty easy.
-It provides commands for compilation of smart contracts, running a local Epoch and unit testing the contracts.
+It provides commands for compilation of smart contracts, running a local AEternity node and unit testing the contracts.
 In future deployment will also be available through forgae.

 Let's recap the main forgae commands:
 - ```forgae init``` - creates aeternity project structure with a few folders, that the developer can use to create the contracts, tests and deployment scripts.
-Docker configuration files are also created, for easy boot up of local the aeternity blockchain network;
+Docker configuration files are also created, for easy boot up of local aeternity blockchain network;
 - ```forgae node``` - helps developers run their docker-based local network.
 The local network contains 3 nodes.
 Spawning the network takes couple of minutes.
 At the end of this command you will be presented with accounts that you can use in your unit tests
 - ```forgae compile``` - compiles Sophia contract.
 It's recommended to use .aes file extension.
 Default directory is `$projectDir/contracts`.
 The result of the compilation is the contract bytecode printed in the console
 - ```forgae test``` - helps developers run their unit tests for aeternity projects.
 The command executes the test scripts that are located in the `test` folder of your aeternity project